-- Residency Acceptance Award Recognizing a student for being selected for an Optometric Residency Program and the desire to advance in the profession. - Air Force Health Profession Award granted to a graduating student that had been part of the United States Arm Forces. - Best Thesis Award granted to that graduating student who submitted the best thesis. - Student Affairs Leadership Award- Granted to one or more students of the graduating class who have demonstrated leadership in student organizations. - Exceptional Effort- Granted to one or more members of the graduating class who have succeeded in completing their degree in spite of extraordinary difficult circumstances. - Dr. Harold Shnider's Scholarship Award- Presented to an outstanding student completing the second year of the program.
+- Residency Acceptance Award Recognizing a student for being selected for an Optometric Residency Program and the desire to advance in the profession. - Best Thesis Award granted to that graduating student who submitted the best thesis. - Student Affairs Leadership Award- Granted to one or more students of the graduating class who have demonstrated leadership in student organizations. - Exceptional Effort- Granted to one or more members of the graduating class who have succeeded in completing their degree in spite of extraordinary difficult circumstances. - Dr. Harold Shnider's Scholarship Award- Presented to an outstanding student completing the second year of the program.
 The student must be in the upper 10% of the Basic Contact Lenses course and have the potential for being an outstanding clinician. - American Foundation for Vision Awareness Educational Grants (AFVA) - Scholarships presented to assist students in meeting the costs of an optometric education. - American Optometric Association Student Leadership Scholarship-Presented to one third-year student, who is a member in good standing in the American Optometric Student Association, has proven leadership roles, has been involved in student government, and who submits a paper on a selected topic.